0. Welcome to a virtual (imaginary) tour guided by a local

 The first thing most foreign visitors would wonder is, ‘Why is this place here?’
 (Why?), ‘How did it get here?’
 (How?), and ‘What kind of fun is this?’
 (What?).
 So, let me tell you a short story that might make you feel a little better about being here, considering the anticipated questions of many visitors.

-- In the samurai residence area, high-ranking samurai had close ties with lords, aristocrats, and wealthy merchants.
+- In the samurai residence area, high-ranking samurai maintained close ties with lords, aristocrats, and wealthy merchants.

 - They amassed impressive collections of rare and valuable items.

-- When the samurai era ended, many of them faced financial difficulties and had to sell their land and family possessions.
+- When the samurai era came to an end, many of them faced financial difficulties and were forced to sell their land and family possessions.

-- Consequently, numerous precious samurai treasures were dispersed.
+- As a result, numerous precious samurai treasures were dispersed.

-- Among these treasures, the Nomura family preserved ancestral swords and letters.
+- The Nomura family, however, managed to preserve ancestral swords and letters.

-- Visitors here have a unique opportunity to admire these samurai-era artifacts, which are typically found only in renowned museums.
+- Visitors here have a unique opportunity to admire these samurai-era artifacts, typically found only in renowned museums.

 - The best part?
 It’s more affordable than visiting those heavily advertised and staffed museums.

-- The descendant of the Nomura family successfully preserved their ancestral home, overcoming various challenges and opting not to transform it into a large public museum.
+- A descendant of the Nomura family successfully preserved their ancestral home, overcoming various challenges and choosing not to turn it into a large public museum.

-- Moreover, as local guides, we can offer captivating and persuasive explanations at a fraction of the cost compared to expensive museums!
+- Moreover, as local guides, we can offer captivating and compelling explanations at a fraction of the cost of expensive museums!

-- This is because perhaps we might be in the same mood of the lower-class samurais of that time, who had no choice but to serve.
+- Perhaps this is because we share a similar mindset and position as the lower-class samurais of that time, who had no choice but to serve.

 Letters